caxon/totp/docs/OBTAIN_FASRC_TOKEN.md

 7. Copy this value and provide it when prompted by the setup script. (if you wrote it down somewhere **destroy it afterwards/delete the file**)

+> [!CAUTION]
->[!WARNING] THIS FASRC TOKEN IS A SECRET PASSWORD.
+> THIS FASRC TOKEN IS A SECRET PASSWORD.
-If someone obtains this they might be able to access your account \
+> If someone obtains this they might be able to access your account \
-Do not save it on your computer, share it with anyone, email it to yourself, etc.
+> Do not save it on your computer, share it with anyone, email it to yourself, etc.